StoneShark/CSPSolver/examples/README.txt

                  are four position and six colors.
 Puzzles 5 and 6 are six positions and nine colors.
 These examples demonstrate effective use of the SetConstraints and ListConstraints.
-                 The experimenter is not used with these.
+                 The experimenter is only used with mmind_6_exp.py.

 math_ex          an example of solving a small system of equations with a
                  CSP.
 The experimenter is not used in this example, but